glory days memory care assisted living

 Outings are more than just trips outside; they are opportunities for residents with dementia to experience joy, social connection, and a sense of independence.
-Without proper planning, however, even a simple outing can become overwhelming for residents and caregivers alike.
-That’s why having a strategy is key.
+However, without proper planning, even a simple trip can become overwhelming.

 1. Selecting Dementia-Friendly Destinations